zenaiev/hgg-2011/PostAnalyzer/README.txt

    ttbarMakePlots.cxx: master file to produce final plots and numbers plots.h: helper file for plotting

-To run the analysis, compile the code:
+To run the analysis, make sure input ntuples are in place, for default directory structure you need to run from the root analysis directory: mv Analyzer/ntuples-data PostAnalyzer/ntuples-data mv Analyzer/ntuples-mc PostAnalyzer/ntuples-mc then compile the code:
 ./compile.sh
 and run two commands:
 ./ttbarMakeHist
 ./ttbarMakePlots

+Also you could do only the last step (plotting) by using "reference" histograms produced with the full samples and available with the code (PostAnalyzerhist-REF directory), for this modify settings.h.
+Another application of the "reference" histograms could be for validation (produce new histograms and compare to the reference ones).